gajosu/Frontend-Developer-Technical-Test-React/README.md

 # Frontend Developer Technical Test - React

 ## Objective
-Your task is to create a simple React component that fetches and displays a list of todos from the JSONPlaceholder API.
+Your task is to create a simple React component that fetches, displays, edits, and deletes a list of todos from the JSONPlaceholder API.

 ## Requirements